TofuPilotTofuPilot

 unit: V

-You can set the measurement value in your Python phase:
+You can set the measurement value in your Python phase using the builder pattern:

 times = []